refraction-ray/iastu-hpc2-manual/administrators/toolchains/ansible.md

 * `loop`: list or list of hash, corresponding variables in leading task
 * some moudules directly support list argument
 * register of a loop task, has attr `results` as a list
+* `with_items`, register.results is automatically a list, see [this post](https://stackoverflow.com/questions/29512443/register-variables-in-with-items-loop-in-ansible-playbook/29564339)

 ### Useful keywords